🤿 Best Snorkelling on the North Coast

 Day Trip to Cabarete

 Cabarete is just 10 minutes east of Sosúa and makes an excellent half-day addition.
 Head over in the afternoon when the kite winds are up, watch the kiters from the beach bar, have dinner on the strip, then head back to Sosúa's quieter accommodation for the night.
-The guagua (shared minibus) runs between the two towns all day for about 30 pesos.
+The guagua (shared minibus) runs between the two towns all day for just a few pesos.

 10 min east